Eligibility

 In a World History Context

-The James McCowan Memorial Social History Society will be offering a prize for the best essay on the following subject:
+The James McCowan Memorial Social History Initiative will be offering a prize for the best essay on the following subject:

-Purpose: To encourage students to appreciate the value of our heritage learning resources, to promote Community Studies as a catalyst for teaching information processing and to underscore immigrantscontributions to the Canadian fabric.
+Purpose: To encourage students to appreciate the value of our heritage learning resources, to promote Community Studies as a catalyst for teaching critical thinking and information processing and to underscore immigrantscontributions to the Canadian fabric.

-Eligibility and Conditions: This essay competition is open to senior high school students in Canada taking any World History course.
-There must be commitment and guidance from their World History teachers.
-The students must receive some academic credit for their essays and their essays must also be graded by their teachers accordingly.
-The McCowan Society will arrange for third party adjudication of all worthy submitted papers for the purposes of the essay competition.
-There must be at least ten very serious student competitors in total.
-There is no obligation to award a prize.
+Eligibility and Conditions: This essay competition is open to senior high school students in Canada or Scotland taking any World or Immigration History course.
+There must be commitment and guidance from their World or Immigration History teachers.
+The students must receive some academic credit for their essays and their essays must also be graded by their teachers accordingly as a culminating activity.
+The McCowan Initiative will arrange for third party adjudication of all worthy submitted papers for the purposes of the essay competition.
+There must be at least five very serious student competitors in total per year.
+There is no obligation to award a prize if there are fewer than five submissions.

 Criteria: Depth of analysis and interpretation of primary source and other data; quality, clarity and originality of writing, soundness of central theme, strength and organization of argument.

-Prize: The McCowan Society will provide two prizes: $400 and $100 Cdn.
+Prize: The McCowan Initiative will provide two prizes: $400 and $200 Cdn.
 The Award will be presented at the school’s Academic Awards Ceremony.

-Publication: Any submitted essay may be published, with credit, by the James McCowan Memorial Social History Society or by the Scarboro Heights Record in either print or on-line format at www.scarboroughrecord.com.
-The essay may be edited at the discretion of the McCowan Society.
+Publication: Any submitted essay may be published, with credit, by the James McCowan Memorial Social History Initiative or by the Scarboro Heights Record in either print or on-line format at www.scarboroughrecord.com.
+The essay may be edited for publication at the discretion of the McCowan Initiative.

 Entry Form